radiofreejohn/xattrkv/README.md

 xattrkv
 =======

-A key value store backed by Mac OS's HFS+ extended attributes
+A key value store backed by Mac OS's HFS+ extended attributes, which are stored in a B-tree.

 Example usage can be seen in test.c